billsaysthis/AjaxBoxLogin/README.md

 ### Options

-* view_type is a string naming the template system to use, currently valid values are 'erb' and 'haml'
+* template_engine is a string naming the template system to use, currently valid values are 'erb' and 'haml'
 * view_path is a string appended to 'app/views' to build the directory name in which the partial is generated
 * javascript_lib is a string representing the name of the JavaScript framework used in your app, currently valid values are 'jquery' and 'prototype'